Tesla Academy

 Local gravity would be that created by suitable materials and shape, differing from reference gravity.

 Right now we should probably avoid Distorted Gravity until we have a better understanding of how to create a Local Gravity field.
-Distroted gravity will still be studied by Quantum Mechanics people anyway.
+Distorted gravity will still be studied by Quantum Mechanics people anyway.

 It is likely that the material composition of a substance could have an effect on Local Gravity.
 To research this, try the following steps:

-Start with the Russell table of the elements.
+Start with the Walter Russell table of the elements from The Secret of Light.

 Imagine it in 3 dimensions or build a suitable model.